dymmond/esmerald/docs_src/_shared/autodiscovery.md

 ## Important

-Before reading this section, you should get familiar with the ways Esmerald handles the discovery of the applications.
+Before reading this section, you should get familiar with the ways Ravyn handles the discovery of the applications.

 The following examples and explanations will be using the